Keto diet: Are the benefits worth the risks? | DW | 27.08.2020

 But it is unknown whether the weight loss is directly due to ketosis, or a result of people reducing their consumption of sugar and their overall calories, or the high levels of protein in the standard keto diet, which makes you feel sated (full).

-Keto flu is harmless for most individuals.
-People usually get over it within two weeks.
+Keto flu is harmless for most individuals, and people usually get over it within two weeks.

 Other side effects include muscle cramps and bad breath.